|

 (a) Overview

-As noted, co-resident adult offspring can sometimes be held to be "dependent adults" .
-The significance of being held to be a "dependent adult" is that the person cannot collect ODSP or welfare in their own right, but only through the benefit unit of their "parents".
+As noted, co-resident adult offspring can sometimes be held to be "dependent adults".
+The significance of being held to be a "dependent adult" is that the person cannot collect ODSP or welfare in their own right, but only through the benefit unit of their 'parents'.

-Note as well that the "parent/offspring" relationship extends beyond "biological" parents and includes those "who have demonstrated a settled intention to treat an offspring as part of his or her family" - except where they are doing this as a result of a fostering or children's residence contract [Reg s.1 "parent"].
+Note as well that the "parent/offspring" relationship extends beyond "biological" parents and includes those "who have demonstrated a settled intention to treat an offspring as part of his or her family" - except where they are doing this as a result of a fostering or children's residence contract [General Reg s.1 "parent"].

-If a "dependent adult" has co-resident offspring of their own (ie. the "dependent adult" is themselves a parent) then the offspring are NOT included in the ODSP benefit unit.
+If a "dependent adult" has co-resident offspring of their own (ie. the "dependent adult" is themselves a parent) then the offspring are not included in the ODSP benefit unit.
 However the parent dependent adult can apply for welfare on behalf of their such offspring (see s.6 "Dependents with Offspring", below).

 (b) Financial Independence